Please email with any questions!

 - Q. What if I get a job with another legal services organization not in DC, am I still eligible?

-If you change jobs for whatever reason, and are no longer employed by an eligible employer, you will lose eligibility for continued payments, future loans, and loan forgiveness.
+If you change jobs for whatever reason and are no longer employed by an eligible employer, you will lose eligibility for continued payments, future loans, and loan forgiveness.
 You will also have to repay any loan amounts that have not been forgiven.
-This means you will have to repay the loan amounts you have received.
+This means you will have to repay all of the amounts that you have received from the DC Bar Foundation up until the point you become ineligible.
 There is no pro rata forgiveness.
-To get the full benefit of the DC and Foundation LRAP, you need to keep working at a qualified legal services organization in DC providing legal services for poor and underserved people in DC for the full loan year (January 1 – December 31).
-Otherwise, you will have to repay the loan amounts that you have received.
+To get the full benefit of LRAP, you must maintain your employment with an eligible employer for the full loan year (January 1 – December 31).
+Otherwise, you will have to repay all loan amounts that you have received.

 - Q. Am I still eligible if there is a break in service when I move between eligible employers?

 It is likely that a reasonable break in service as you move from one employer to another will not be a problem.
 It is important for applicants and LRAP participants to advise us about any changes in status.
-The Foundation has the discretion to make that determination.
-Let us know right away, so there won’t be any problems.
+The DC Bar Foundation has the discretion to make that determination.
+Let us know right away so there won’t be any problems.

 - Q. Will I still be eligible under the program if I take leave from my job?

 You need to tell us as soon as possible if your work status changes in any way: shifting to part-time or taking leave for any reason.
-Leave such as family and medical leave and armed services leave will be credited as qualifying employment for up to 6 months.
-The Foundation has the discretion to waive the 6 month limit.
+Leave, such as family, medical, and armed services leave, will be credited as qualifying employment for up to six months.
+The DC Bar Foundation has the discretion to waive the six-month limit.
+You must notify the DC Bar Foundation if you are taking any such leave, 30 days before the first day of your leave.

-- Q. How much money can I get in LRAP loans?
+- Q. How much will my LRAP award be?

 - Q. How is the monthly loan repayment amount figured?

-For example, I have consolidated my loans, and I’m on a 20 year repayment schedule now, so my monthly amount is only $250.
-Is that the amount that the LRAP would cover or is there a possibility of it covering more than my current monthly payment?
+For example, I have consolidated my loans, I’m on a 20-year repayment schedule, and my monthly amount owed is only $250.
+Is that the amount that the LRAP would cover or is there a possibility of LRAP covering more than my current monthly payment?

-The LRAP programs cover only actual monthly payments.
-You and your lender must tell us what your monthly debt service actually is, and you need to set that amount based on your personal financial circumstances.
-We will not provide funds for potential debt service.
-You can’t get more from LRAP than you are actually paying out.
-You must demonstrate that you are paying regularly on all loans submitted for LRAAP funding by submitting a payment history with your application.
-You will not receive funding for any loans that you are NOT making regular payments for.
+LRAP can only cover up to the minimum amount you are required to pay monthly on your eligible loans.
+By providing online statements, payment history, and other loan documents, you provide the DC Bar Foundation with the minimum amount due each month on your loans.
+We will not provide funds for potential debt service or for more than you are actually paying out each month.
+You must demonstrate that you are paying regularly on all loans submitted for LRAP funding by submitting a three-month payment history with your application.
+You will not receive funding for any loans for which you are NOT making regular payments.

-It is up to each applicant/participant to decide how to manage their loans.
+It is up to each applicant/participant to decide how to manage his or her loans.
 Thus, if you pay $250 per month on law school loans, you are eligible for up to $250 per month from the LRAP.
-Note that family and other personal loans aren’t ‘eligible’ debt – so the applicant’s eligible debt load could not be increased by including those amounts.
+Note that family and other personal loans are not considered "eligible debt" under either program so your eligible debt could not be increased by including those amounts.

 - Q. I used a lump sum payment to prepay my lender.
 Can I still receive assistance for the year?

 We will consider providing assistance for the entire year if you provide documentation showing that you continue to make monthly payments.
-We recommend that if you find yourself with lump sums to apply to your loans (including DCBF LRAP disbursements), you should ask your lender to apply such sums to the loan principal.
+We recommend that if you find yourself with lump sums to apply to your loans (including LRAP disbursements from the DC Bar Foundation), you should ask your lender to apply such sums to the loan principal.

 - Q. DCBF now asks for a payment history.
 Why?

-Payment histories are now requested with the LRAP application AND the Mid Year and End of Year certifications.
+Payment histories are now requested with the LRAP application, the Midyear Certification, and the End-of-Year certifications.
 What information is being sought?

-A payment history is now required as part of the application, in order to gain an understanding of what payments the applicant is actually paying out each month.
+LRAP Application: A three-month payment history is now required as part of the application, in order to gain an understanding of what payments the applicant is actually paying out each month.
 An applicant is NOT eligible to receive funds for a loan that is not being actively and regularly paid upon.

-Payment histories submitted during the service period are reviewed to determine that the money given to the participant is going right back out in the form of regular, monthly (or quarterly) payments on educational loans eligible for LRAP.
-For example, if you have recieved $4500 for the first six months of the program, your payment history at the midyear should show that $4500 was paid on your loans.
-DCBF reserves the right to adjust awards upon learning that regular payments are not being made on loans submitted for LRAP funding.
+Midyear and End-of-Year Certifications: Six-month payment histories are required for the Midyear Certification (January to June payments) and End-of-Year Certifications (July to December payments).
+Payment histories submitted during the service period are reviewed to verify that the money given to the participant is going right back out in the form of regular, monthly (or quarterly) payments on eligible debt for LRAP.
+For example, if you have recieved $4500 for the first six months of the program, meaning $750/month, your January to June payment history at the midyear should show that $750 was paid each month on your loans, totaling $4500.
+DCBF reserves the right to adjust awards upon learning that regular payments are not being made on loans receiving LRAP assistance.

 - Q. What if I might be eligible for another LRAP from another source, such as my law school?